 - How unique was the approach to solving a long-standing or previously intractable problem?

 The competition platform is provided by YouNoodle and managed by AngelHack (a Call for Code Program Supporter).
-The team leader can create a YouNoodle account and submit the team’s application here.
+Your team lead can click this link to create a YouNoodle account and access the Call for Code submission form.

 Your team leader will require the following information to fill out the form: